 Digital teaching can never replace direct social contact.
 It can however support, supplement, and enrich traditional teaching, provided digital resources are used in a sustained and useful way.
 Although the current situation – which began in March 2020 – still requires that we restrict personal encounters and direct artistic exchanges, so that instructors and students can no longer meet in lesson rooms at the school as usual, this extraordinary situation nonetheless represents an opportunity:

-During the current semester as well, Covid 19 represents a continuing challenge: we were able to use winter semester as a creative semester to try out new forms of teaching, of interaction and exchange, and of knowledge transfer in digital formats.
-This approach continues during the current semester under the motto: “As much face-to-face instruction as possible; as much digital teaching as necessary!,” with the aim of providing a full course of studies.
+During the current semester as well, Covid 19 represents a continuing challenge: we were able to use winter semester 2020/21 as a creative semester to try out new forms of teaching, of interaction and exchange, and of knowledge transfer in digital formats.
+This approach continued during the following semesters under the motto: “As much face-to-face instruction as possible; as much digital teaching as necessary!,” with the aim of providing a full course of studies.

 As before, creativity, patience, and flexibility are required if we are to adapt to ongoing developments.
 Which is why we are delighted to offer – alongside face-to-face teaching and, as earlier, contact contactless teaching (distance learning) – mixed forms of analog and digital teaching (blended learning), along with other online teaching formats (teaching on demand, teaching films, learning tasks), which are temporally and spatially independent.